Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Numerical analysis

 Similarly, we take the marginal emissions stack to be of the form

 where $\underline{e}, \overline{e} \geq 0$ and $0 \leq \theta_2 < 1$.
 With this definition also $e$ is strictly convex and decreasing on its domain of definition.
-The parameters $\underline{e}$ and $\overline{e}$ correspond to the minimum and maximum marginal emissions rate in the market.
-In a market with coal and gas generators only and under the reasonable assumption that coal is the more emission intensive technology than gas, $\overline{e}$ would represent the marginal emissions rate of coal and $\underline{e}$ that of gas.
+The parameters $\underline{e}$ and $\overline{e}$ correspond to the minimum and maximum marginal emissions rates in the market.
+In a market with coal and gas generators only and under the reasonable assumption that coal is the more emission-intensive technology than gas, $\overline{e}$ would represent the marginal emissions rate of coal and $\underline{e}$ that of gas.
 The parameter $\theta_2$ controls the fuel mix in the market.
-The smaller the value of $\theta_2$, the smaller the proportion of the market capacity that is served by the pollution intensive technology.
+The smaller the value of $\theta_2$, the smaller the proportion of the market capacity that is served by the pollution-intensive technology.

 Clearly $b^{\text{BAU}}$ and $e$ satisfy the assumptions in Definitions \ref{def:BAU_stack} and \ref{def:ems_stack}.
 Further, since a linear combination of strictly convex functions is also strictly convex, so is the function $g$.
-Therefore, also Assumption \ref{as:b_measure_zero} is satisfied.
+Therefore, Assumption \ref{as:b_measure_zero} is also satisfied.
 Moreover, we note that for this choice of bid and emissions stack the set $S_p(\cdot,\cdot)$ is always of the form $[\xi_1,\xi_2]$ for $0\leq \xi_1 \leq \xi_2 \leq \xi_{\max}$.

-\subsubsection{The Demand Process}
+\subsubsection{The demand process}

 We specify that under $\mathbb{\tilde{P}}$ the process $(D_t)$ follows the stochastic differential equation